 Where We Work

-Al Shabaab, who remain in control of much of Middle Juba, and parts of lower Juba and Gedo, and the Islamic State in Somalia, active in Puntland and Mogadishu, have taken advantage of political tensions and increasing their attacks.
-During 2021, Al Shabaab captured new territories, shifting its military focus towards the control of major supply routes in efforts to expand its revenue base through tax levies.
+Al Shabaab still remain in control of much of Middle Juba, and parts of lower Juba and Gedo, and the Islamic State in Somalia, active in Puntland and Mogadishu have increased their reprisal attacks in major cities and towns.
+Al Shabaab strongholds have emerged in middle Jubba (Jubbaland) and Lower Shabbele (Southwest state), shifting its focus towards the control of major supply routes in efforts to expand its revenue base through tax levies.

-The humanitarian situation deteriorated considerably during the reporting period due to worsening droughts.
-Jubaland, where GCERF projects operate, is worst hit by the drought.
-The loss of livestock has potential long-term socioeconomic impacts could strengthen Al Shabaab recruitment.
+The humanitarian situation deteriorated considerably over 2022 due to failed rains for fifth consecutive season, worsening the drought situation.
+Jubaland, where GCERF projects operate, is one of the worst hit areas.
+The loss of livestock and livelihoods has potential socioeconomic impacts that could strengthen Al Shabaab recruitment.

 Pathways to Change

-GCERF activities in Somalia currently focus on empowering youth and women, whose exclusion from political and community processes is a driver of recruitment into violent extremist groups.
+GCERF supports activities in Somalia to prevent violent extremism by building community resilience and social cohesion .
+GCERF currently focuses on empowering youth and women, whose exclusion from political and community processes is a driver of recruitment into violent extremist groups.
+Other target groups include community leaders, teachers in madrassas and schools’ teachers and existing peace structures by building their capacity to effectively engage their community members on prevention of violent extremism.
 GCERF invests in programmes designed to:

 - Train youth and women on civic rights and responsibilities, improving their knowledge of political processes and capacity for advocacy.